Loaded Sweet Potato Fries

 - chopped green onion

-- Preheat oven to 400 degrees F. Bake according to package directions.
+- If you have an air fryer, follow these instructions for perfectly crispy fries.
+Preheat oven to 400 degrees F. Bake according to package directions.
 Remove from oven.
 At this point I transferred my fries to a baking dish I wanted to serve them in, but that step is not necessary.

 - Sprinkle fries with shredded cheese and beans.
 Place back in the oven until cheese has melted, about 5 minutes.